About SSP Project in Medicago truncatula

 Medicago truncatula is non-crop model legume species, and is closely related to alfalfa.
 Legumes are key components of sustainable agricultural systems because they form symbioses with bacteria that help the nitrogen fixation and reduces the need for nitrogen fertilizers.

-We are currently developing the MtSSP database, including the SSP Gene Expression Atlas (SSP-GEA) that integrates large scale genome data from RNA-seq experiments with Mt re-annotated genes, SSP-coding genes, SSP gene families, annotation information, peptide library and multiple tools.
+We are currently developing the MtSSPdb, including the SSP Gene Expression Atlas (SSP-GEA) with large scale genome data from RNA-seq experiments with Mt re-annotated genes, SSP-coding genes and families, annotation information, peptide library and multiple tools.
 MtSSPdb will be the first database in plants to integrate small peptide information and gene expression data, and to provide a detailed synthetic peptide library describing small synthetic peptides tested for root-related traits.

 A new paper from our group has been accepted for publication in The Plant Cell Journal - "Small and mighty – peptide hormones in plants" by Roy S, Lundquist PK, Udvardi MK, Scheible WR.